England problems for Gareth Southgate to fix ahead of Switzerland Euro 2024 quarter-final after snatching 2-1 extra-time win over Slovakia in last 16

 John Stones has also appeared slightly rusty in Germany, having played every minute of every game so far.
 He will have a new centre-back partner against Switzerland, with Marc Guehi suspended after picking up another booking.

-The centre-back went to sleep when a free-kick was passed to him by Bellingham in the second half presented an open goal for Slovakia - fortunately for Stones and England, David Strelec failed to find the target from the halfway line.
+The centre-back went to sleep when a free-kick passed to him in the second half presented an open goal for Slovakia - fortunately for Stones and England, David Strelec failed to find the target from the halfway line.

 The graphic below shows how Stones has notable passing variation at Manchester City - but passed sideways almost exclusively at Euro 2024.